aiven/aiven-docs/docs/products/dragonfly/howto/eviction-policy-df.md

 ## Enable `cache_mode` via Aiven Console

-By default, `cache_mode` in Aiven for Dragonfly is disabled, providing basic caching.
-To use Dragonfly's advanced eviction features, enable `cache_mode` in the advanced settings for better memory use and traffic adaptability.
+By default, `cache_mode `in Aiven for Dragonfly is disabled, which might result in out-of-memory errors when the `maxmemory` limit is reached.
+To prevent these errors, enable `cache_mode` in the advanced settings.

 1. Log in to the [Aiven Console](https://console.aiven.io/), select your project, and select your Aiven for Dragonfly service.